algosup/2023-2024-project-4-sportshield-team-8/documents/qualityAssurance/testPlan.md

 - **QA**: Quality Assurance.
 The process of ensuring that a product or service meets specified quality standards and requirements.

 - **UAT**: User Acceptance Testing.
-The final phase of testing in which the software is tested in a real-world environment by the end-users.
+The final phase of testing in which the software is tested in a real-world environment by the end users.

 - **NFC**: Near Field Communication.
 A technology that enables two devices to communicate with each other when they are in close proximity.